Baystation12/Baystation12-Lore/Section 3.md

-#So You Want to Learn About the Corporate World?
+﻿#So You Want to Learn About the Corporate World?

 Everything you'll encounter out in the Nyx System will probably have a label on it, from either NanoTrasen, Githari Exports, Hesphaistos Industries, one of the other Trans-Stellar Corporations, or even the Free Trade Union; marketing is everywhere.
 That is why you should know your ways around their inner workings, and what they're about.